emadamic/Adamic_FinalProject/README.md

 This is my final project for Biol 7863.

 DESCRIPTION:
-This Python script takes an Excel file (.xlsx) as input, containing subject repsonse data for the Visceral Interoceptive Awareness brain imaging task.
+Input to this Python script is an Excel workbook containing subject repsonse data from the Visceral Interoceptive Awareness (VIA) brain imaging task.
-It will find invalid negative responses (occurring due to subject error), and will replace these with NaN's.
+This script will replace invalid *negative* responses (occurring due to subject error) with NaN's.
+This is a necessary step before the response data can be used for further analysis.
-This Excel file MUST have the following format:
+The input Excel file MUST have the following format:

 - One sheet for each imaging run
 - 12 rows, one for each event (4 conditions (heart, lung, stomach, target) x 3 trials each = 12 rows total)